De-Risking

 the gap.

-Whether that's building your first governance framework, hardening an enterprise-scale agentic deployment, stress-testing what your engineers have already built, or preparing your leadership team for what's coming - bring the specific problem.
-I'll tell you directly where I can help.
+That might be building your first governance framework, hardening an enterprise-scale agentic deployment, stress-testing what your engineers have already built, or preparing your leadership team for what's coming.
+Bring the specific problem, and I'll tell you directly where I can help.